GoodKudu/BCB546_final_project/Zhong_et_al-2013.md

 ### Creating the haplotype network

+- We could not access [TCS](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1365-294x.2000.01020.x?sid=nlm%3Apubmed), the original software used to create the haplotype network as the link in this source appears to be broken.
+  - There is [another paper](https://academic.oup.com/jme/article/57/5/1488/5804183?login=true) that cites Zhong et al and performs a similar analysis
+  - We used the software used in this paper to perform our analysis
 - `plymorphic_sites_locations.nex` was opened in [PopART v1.7](https://popart.maths.otago.ac.nz/)
   - From the PopART menu we selected Network --> TCS Network
   - Colors were edited to match RGB values from the original figure using Edit --> Set Trait Color
   - Nodes and labels were rearranged for clearer visualization
+- Final PopART file can be found as `polymorphic_sites_loctations_popart.nex` in the Data folder of the GitHub repository
+- Final image produced can be found as `haplotype_network` in the presentation folder of the GitHub Repository

+## Comparison and Challenges

+### Comparison

+- Our results are generally similar to Zhong et al., and support some of the same conclusions:
+  - New Jersey (NJ), Texas (TX), and Italy (IT) populations are closely related
+  - "Group 1" is largely preserved in our analysis
+  - LA01 and LA11 populations are most closely related to populations from southern China (GZ,XM,JS) and Singapore (SG)

+- There are some minor differences in our results:
+  - individual connections appear to be variable, even if the trend is the same
+  - "Group 2" and "group 3" are not as apparent in our analysis
+  - Seem to be some minor differences in the smaller haplotypes

+- There are also some major differences:
+  - H17 does not appear in the Zhong et al network
+  - H17 appears to be connected to many nodes, and is one of the most connected haplotypes in our analysis
+  - After double checking, we believe this is not our mistake, and is present in the data provided
+  - While it does not appear to alter conclusions, it may have an impact on down stream results that we did not replicate

+### Challenges

+- No repository, code, or detailed description of analysis performed made this reproduction a challenge, even with a manageable amount of sequence data
+- Without access to raw data, we cannot fully recreate their analysis.
+For example, we cannot cross check the location data provided with sequence data to determine if there is a mistake (i.e. a typo) regarding H17
+- Haplotypes are not labeled in Zhong et al. figure, making direct comparison between the smaller nodes difficult/impossible